 DRAFT SECTION 6 OF THE WORKING GROUP INITIAL REPORT – 30 OCTOBER 2016

 The following preliminary recommendations are being published by the Working Group for public comments.
-All input received will be reviewed by the Working Group, and if appropriate, incorporated into the Working Group’s Final Report.
+All input received will be reviewed by the Working Group, and if deemed appropriate, incorporated into the Working Group’s Final Report.
 This review process may result in amendments or updates to the preliminary recommendations contained in this Initial Report.

-[Several open questions on which the Working Group has yet to reach preliminary agreement or for which the Working Group would like to seek community input prior to finalizing its recommendations on those topics are also listed in this Section; in particular, community feedback is sought on whether Option 1 or Option 2 in relation to Recommendation #4, or some other alternative formulation, is to be preferred.]
+[Several open questions on which the Working Group has yet to reach preliminary agreement or for which the Working Group would like to seek community input prior to finalizing its recommendations on those topics are also listed in this Section; in particular, community feedback is sought on whether Option 1 or Option 2 in relation to Recommendation #4, or some other alternative formulation, is preferred.]

 General